-SOCIAL INSURANCE PRIVATE INSURANCE 1.
+· SOCIAL INSURANCE PRIVATE INSURANCE 1.
 Compulsory Voluntary 2.
-Minimum floor of income protectionLarg • 3.
+Minimum floor of income protection Larger amounts available, depending on individual desires and ability to pay 3.
 Emphasis on social adequacy (welfare element) Emphasis on individual equity (insurance element) 4.
 Benefits prescribed by law that can be changed (statutory right) Benefits established by legal contract (contractual right) 5.
-Government monopoly Competition 3.
+Government monopoly Competition 6.
 Costs difficult to predict Costs more readily predictable 7.
-Full funding not needed because of compulsory contributions from new with entrants and because the program con is assumed to last indefinitely 8.
+Full funding not needed because of compulsory contributions from new entrants and because the program is assumed to last indefinitely Must operate on fully funded basis without reliance on new entrants' contributions 8.
 No underwriting Individual or group underwriting 9.
 Widespread differences of opinion regarding objectives and results Opinions generally more uniform regarding objectives and results 10.
 Investments generally in obligations of government Investments mainly in private channels 11.
-Taxing power readily available to combat erosion by inflation Greater vulnerability to inflation contract is unnecessary.
+Taxing power readily available to combat erosion by inflation Greater vulnerability to inflation

+The first three items in this comparison are self-explanatory.
+The fourth item shows that social insurance benefits are prescribed by laws that can be changed; a statutory right to benefit exists.
+However, private insurance benefits are established by a legal contract enforceable in the courts; a contractual right to benefit exists.
+In social insurance, a contract is unnecessary.
 The terms are established by law and by interpretative regulations; and emphasis is placed on administrative regulations to carry out the intent of the law.
 This is considered a virtue and not a defect because it is difficult to provide precise answers in the statutes for every conceivable set of circumstances.
 On the other hand, private insurance is competitive and people cannot be coerced into purchasing the coverage; thus, the contractual terms must be stated clearly in the contract when it is first written.
 Finally, the virtues of a legally enforceable contract in private insurance may be overemphasized in providing economic security.
 Even though a contract exists, the protection may be inadequate, unsound, unreliable, or excessively costly.
 Some private insurance contracts are cancelable, the terms can be altered, or premiums can be increased (there are cancelable contracts, optionally renewable contracts, and guaranteed renewable contracts).
 In the last analysis, the economic security provided by a private contract depends upon the continued existence and financial strength of the insurer.
 If an insurer becomes bankrupt, the economic security provided by the legal contract may be lost.